Aarception/Mo-information-security-portfolio/README.md

 | **VIII.** | Strategic Options & Remediation                 | Ranked framework for responding to identified compliance needs assessment     |
 | **IX.**   | Recommendations                                 | Ranked recommendation steps according to immediate priority & feasibility         |

-1. This is Risk Intelligence.
-It has nothing to do with concerns or petitions or personal issues.
-2. It is in-line with the constraints and promises made on July 17 and prior.
-3. It is made relevant by lack of engagement.
-4. It is confidential and internal.

-I am a Compliance professional.
-I know what needs to be done.

 I will set it aside for review tomorrow and possible adjustment if it becomes relevant.